Bargaining 2024-2025 Updates

 Bargaining 2024-2025 is underway!

-Below is information for LSSA 2320 Members to stay informed on Bargaining with LSNYC and how they can plug into the Contract Campaign.
+Below is information for LSSA 2320 Members to stay informed on Bargaining with LSNYC, how they can plug into the Contract Campaign, and a Bargaining timeline at the bottom of the page.

 Member Education & FAQ’s